PCI: Rare Double-Digit Yields From An Elite Fund

 PIMCO is one of the world's best fund managers.

-We take a close look at PCI, and the mortgage assets they hold.
+We take a close look at PCI and the mortgage assets they hold.

 For those looking to cash in on fear, investing in mortgages through PCI is a great opportunity.